elianadu/100-days-of-code/log.md

 **Today's Progress**: Learned JS data types and conditionals!

-**Thoughts** Tired, slowing down a bit.
+**Thoughts**: Tired, slowing down a bit.
 I find myself impatient and skipping around to get to the parts I find more interesting, where the actual building happens.
 I think I should intentionally slow down.
 I'm just a little anxious about learning everything.

 **Link(s) to work**
 1. [Odin JS exercises 01-05](https://github.com/elianadu/javascript-exercises/tree/main)